 Management is responsible for the day-to-day management of risks we face.
 Our board has overall responsibility for overseeing risk management with a focus on the more significant risks facing us.
-Our audit committee oversees risk policies and processes related to our financial statements, financial reporting processes and liquidity risks; our nominating and corporate governance committee, which we refer to as the "nominating committee," oversees corporate governance risks; and our compensation committee oversees risks relating to remuneration of our officers and employees.
+Our audit committee oversees risk policies and processes related to our financial statements, financial reporting processes and liquidity risk, and other risks presented to it from time-to-time by management; our nominating and corporate governance committee, which we refer to as the "nominating committee," oversees corporate governance risks; and our compensation committee oversees risks relating to the compensation of our full-time executive officers.
 The compensation committee does not believe that the compensation programs which are in place give rise to any risk that is reasonably likely to have a material adverse effect on us.

 A portion of each quarterly meeting of the audit committee is devoted to reviewing the status of our properties and other matters (including related party transactions) which might have a material adverse impact on current or future operations.
 An executive officer reports to the committee regarding the activities of our disclosure controls and procedures committee - this committee is comprised primarily of the individuals responsible for our financial and regulatory reporting, meets approximately four times a year and is responsible for identifying areas of risk and in particular, risks with respect to disclosure controls and internal controls over financial reporting.
-In addition, an executive officer, our internal auditor and the independent registered public accounting firm reviewing or auditing, as the case may be, our financial statements, reports to the committee with respect to our compliance with our internal control policies in order to ascertain that no failures of a material nature have occurred.
+In addition, an executive officer, our internal auditor and the independent registered public accounting firm reviewing or auditing, as the case may be, our financial statements, reports or is available to report, to the committee with respect to our compliance with our internal control policies in order to ascertain that no failures of a material nature have occurred.
 This process assists the audit committee in overseeing the risks related to our financial statements and the financial reporting process.